brandonbloom/brandonbloom.github.io/source/_posts/2017-01-18-versioning-better-than-semver.md

 ## Migrations

-Occasionally supporting old contracts becomes burdensome.
+Occasionally, supporting old contracts becomes burdensome.
 Parties to these contracts should be provided a path to a new contract without breakage.

 ### Retractions